 - 1 16-ounce bag sugar snap peas and carrots , thawed

 - 1/4 cup chopped Italian parsley (flat-leaf parsley)

-In a large skillet, add 1 tablespoon oil and add the chopped potatoes.
+In a large skillet, preferably a cast iron skillet, add 1 tablespoon oil and add the chopped potatoes.
 Sprinkle with salt and pepper.
 Cover and cook on medium heat.
 Turn occasionally.